 The passive voice generally focuses on the receiver of the action.
 The passive voice results in the object being placed first and then followed by a verb and a subject.

-Passive voice The report must be compiled by the secretary. --------------- ---
+Passive voice st be compiled by the secretary . (verb) (subject) --------------- ---

 Using the passive voice can create an ambiguity when it fails to identify a subject.